Articles , Glossary

 Negative Space in Design: What It Is and How To Use It

 We often think that silence, emptiness, or colorlessness is bad for us.
-We take them for granted without thinking that they are the solid foundation of the contrast.
+We take them for granted without thinking that they are the solid foundation of contrast.
 Only silence lets us know the value of the sound.
 Only empty space lets us understand what we want to fill it with.
 Only colorlessness lets us feel the colors brighter and deeper when they appear on stage.
 And only the absence of air lets us know how vital it is.
 Today we are talking about the air in design.
 Let’s discuss the negative space.

 What Is Negative Space in Design?

 Basically, negative space – or white space, as it’s often called – is the area of the layout that is left empty.
 It may be not only around the objects you place in the layout but also between and inside them.
 Negative space is a kind of breathing room for all the objects on the page or screen.
-Not only does it define the limits of objects but it also creates the necessary bonds between them according to Gestalt principles and builds up effective visual performance.
+Not only does it define the limits of objects, but it also creates the necessary bonds between them according to Gestalt principles and builds up effective visual performance.
 Due to that, white space is a rightful design element that has a big impact on positive user experience.
-“White space is like a canvas: it’s the background that holds the elements together in a design, enabling them to stand out” – says Mads Soegaard from Interaction Design Foundation.
+“White space is like a canvas: it’s the background that holds the elements together in a design, enabling them to stand out,” says Mads Soegaard from Interaction Design Foundation.

 What Is the Difference Between White Space and Negative Space?